wszqkzqk/easy-zsh-config/README.md

 # Easy Zsh Config

-- A simple but fast and out of the box configuration of zsh powered by oh-my-posh and zsh pulgins.
+- A simple but fast and out of the box configuration of zsh powered by oh-my-posh (optional) and zsh pulgins.

 ## Features